 Chapter 628, Wis.
-Stat., on insurance law has three main parts:
+Stat., on insurance law has four main parts:

-- 1. the licensing of insurance intermediaries - 2. regulation of insurance marketing practices - 3. compensation of insurance intermediaries
+- 1. the licensing of insurance intermediaries - 2. regulation of insurance marketing practices - 3. compensation of insurance intermediaries - 4. regulation of navigators

 Under the statutes, the term "intermediary" is used to include all the varieties of agency representation of either policyholders or insurance companies in the marketing of insurance.
-The different classes of "intermediaries" are: intermediary (including navigators), intermediary-partnerships and corporations, intermediary-surplus lines agents and brokers, managing general agents, reinsurance intermediary brokers and managers, and life settlement brokers.
+The different classes of "intermediaries" are intermediary (including navigators), intermediary-partnerships and corporations, intermediary-surplus lines agents and brokers, managing general agents, reinsurance intermediary brokers and managers, and life settlement brokers.